2006 Mammoth Mountain Ski Patrol deaths: Cal/OSHA investigation and lawsuit

 Cal/OSHA's investigation found that Mammoth Mountain Ski Area failed to properly assess hazards, provide training, and implement safety measures.
 The resort was fined $50,000 for multiple violations, including lack of hazard evaluation, improper training, and missing warning signs.
 Additionally, the resort received general citations for not conducting atmosphere tests or providing proper safety equipment.
 Mammoth Mountain intended to appeal the citations.

 Two families filed a civil lawsuit against the federal government in connection to the incident.

 Memorials

 Days after the accident, a memorial was held on the mountain.
-In 2007, Mammoth dedicated a stone monument at the summit in memory of the three men.
+In 2007, Mammoth Mountain dedicated a stone monument at the summit in memory of the three men.
 Designed by Larry Walker, the memorial was placed at a summit location.
 The site was chosen for its inspiring view and year-round accessibility.

 In 2016, hundreds attended a memorial service that marked the 10th anniversary of the accident.